SanneEmmanuel/MultiColorTextView/README.md

 ## Install
-To add the dependency to Your Project kindly navigate to the bin folder and copy the <b>MultiColorTextView.jar</b> and place in you <a href="https://stackoverflow.com/questions/11136485/how-can-i-create-libs-folder-in-my-project-android&ved=2ahUKEwiIt--D4JL9AhVna_EDHeqyBFcQrAIoAnoECA0QAw&usg=AOvVaw08NB84ARSV5vcKGWQueXXq">libs</a> folder
+To add the dependency to Your Project kindly navigate to the bin folder and copy the <b>MultiColorTextView.jar</b> or download  it <a href="https://raw.githubusercontent.com/SanneEmmanuel/MultiColorTextView/main/bin/MultiColorTextView.jar">here</a> Rename it to .jar not .bin and place in your <a href="https://stackoverflow.com/questions/11136485/how-can-i-create-libs-folder-in-my-project-android&ved=2ahUKEwiIt--D4JL9AhVna_EDHeqyBFcQrAIoAnoECA0QAw&usg=AOvVaw08NB84ARSV5vcKGWQueXXq">libs</a> folder
 Then use in Your Android Activity
 ```Java
 import com.sanne.MultiColorTextView;